 For designers that work better on their own or are fine with reviews over video chat, We Work Remotely is a good job board to check out.
 In fact, they are the largest community online for remote jobs with over 2,500,000 monthly visitors.

 Working Nomads is a job board for people looking for remote jobs in the digital space.
 You can search by category or by further narrowing down your search.
-They have over 1400 design jobs listed, but make sure you check the date they were posted, so that you focus on recent openings.
+They have over 1680 design jobs listed.
+But, make sure you check the date they were posted.
+You should focus on recent openings.
 You can also sign up for their newsletter and get design openings directly in your inbox.

 Remote.co is a resource for companies that are looking to hire remote workers.
 You can filter their job board for design jobs and review a variety of web design opportunities in UI or UX graphic design openings, illustration positions, and everything in between.
 They also have a technology specific jobs newsletter so you can get new openings sent right to you.

-As the name suggests, No Desk is a job board for people looking for roles that allow them to work from anywhere (but maybe these people have a desk at home, too).
+As the name suggests, No Desk is a job board for people looking for roles where they can work from anywhere.
 They have over 100 open design roles for you to review at a variety of companies, from startups to large organizations like Twitter.

 If you are looking for a remote job at a female-friendly organization, the job board at Remote Woman would be a good place for you to start.
 These are curated specifically by the community so that you know you are applying to trusted companies.
 They have a specific job board for design roles that can help you save time in your search.

-With roughly 40 open design jobs, Dynamite Jobs is a good source for remote opportunities in the US and abroad.
-These roles are updated frequently and they have a newsletter that candidates can subscribe to so that they get new jobs in their inbox each day.
+With roughly 30 open design jobs, Dynamite Jobs is a good source for remote opportunities in the US and abroad.
+These roles are updated frequently.
+Plus, they have a newsletter that candidates so you can get new jobs in your inbox each day.

 Another remote job board with a newsletter, Just Remote is a good place for applicants who might be interested in full or partially roles.
 They also give opportunities for part-time job-seekers.
 They have roughly 25 open design roles that you can review.